There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 - your revenue (if they are interested in business)

-- your processes
+- your processes and marketing efforts

 - how you make your product